Piero Sraffa: The laws of productivity under competitive conditions

-The Cambridge years
+Cambridge years

-In 1927, Sraffa's yet undiscussed theory of value, but also his friendship with Antonio Gramsci—a risky and compromising endeavor in the context of the Italian fascist regime—brought John Maynard Keynes to prudently invite Sraffa to the University of Cambridge, where the Italian economist was initially assigned a lectureship.
+In 1927, Sraffa's yet undiscussed theory of value, but also his friendship with Antonio Gramsci—a risky and compromising endeavour in the context of the Italian fascist regime—brought John Maynard Keynes to invite Sraffa to the University of Cambridge, where the Italian economist was initially assigned a lectureship.

 Sraffa arrived in July of 1927 and remained there for life.
 In the shelter of the English city, he held courses about advanced value theory in his first three years.
 Then, again with the help of Keynes, he held a librarian position and could devote himself to study, intertwining relationships with a series of intellectuals destined to leave remarkable and lasting tracks.

 Together with Frank P. Ramsey and Ludwig Wittgenstein, Sraffa joined the so-called cafeteria group, an informal club that discussed Keynes's theory of probability and Friedrich Hayek's theory of business cycles (see Sraffa–Hayek debate).

-The economists that should at least be remembered are Michał Kalecki (1899 - 1970), Maurice Dobb (1900 - 1976), Joan Robinson (1903 - 1983) and Nicholas Kaldor (1908 - 1986).
-Among the philosophers, Frank Plumpton Ramsey (1903 - 1930) was helpful during the initial elaboration of the equations, datable in 1928, of the book Production of Commodities by Means of Commodities, which was published in 1960.
+The economists that should at least be remembered are Michał Kalecki (1899–1970), Maurice Dobb (1900–1976), Joan Robinson (1903–1983) and Nicholas Kaldor (1908–1986).
+Among the philosophers, Frank Plumpton Ramsey (1903–1930) was helpful during the initial elaboration of the equations, datable in 1928, of the book Production of Commodities by Means of Commodities, which was published in 1960.

-In the early thirties there was a controversy between Sraffa and Friedrich von Hayek, who published a criticism of Keynes's conclusions contained in Treatise on Money (1930).
+In the early thirties there was a controversy between Sraffa and Friedrich von Hayek, who published a criticism of Keynes's conclusions contained in A Treatise on Money (1930).
 After a first reply, Keynes asked Sraffa about writing a more detailed answer to Hayek's theses.
-Sraffa thoroughly analyzed the inconsistencies logic of Hayek's theory on the effect of forced capital savings caused by inflation and above all on the definition of natural interest rate.
+Sraffa thoroughly analyzed the inconsistencies in the logic of Hayek's theory on the effect of forced capital savings caused by inflation and above all on the definition of natural interest rate.
 The debate continued with a reply by Hayek and a rejoinder by Sraffa.

 In 1939, Sraffa was elected to a fellowship at Trinity College.
 Luigi Pasinetti identifies five stages of his work in Cambridge.